kostja/yacht/README.md

 ### Server

 A server is the testing subject.
-It can be a standalone server, created outside the harness (`--uri` option) or a temporary instance created by the harness automatically.
+It can be a standalone server, created outside the harness (`--uri` option) a temporary instance created by the harness automatically, or a cluster of 3 Scylla instances.
+The server configuration is set in 'mode' section of the suite configuration file.
+If multiple modes are configured (e.g. 'single' and 'cluster'), then the same test is run in all these modes.
+For single-server mode Yacht uses replication factor 1 and Simple replication strategy, for cluster set up it uses replication factor 3 and NetworkTopology replicaiton strategy.
+The smp count is always 1 for now and can not be configured.

 Patterns
 --------